Image-Analysis-Hub/LocalZProjector/README.md

 #### Median post-filter size.

-The size of the median filter used to regularise the height-map.
+The size of the median filter used to regularize the height-map.

 Its size is specified in pixels.
 Because the median is applied on the binned image, the size needs to take the `Binning` parameter into account.
 For instance if the `Binning` is 4 and you need a median size of 100, just enter a value of 25.

 Because of spurious structures that might appear far from the reference surface, the height-map can be locally aberrant.
 We use a median filter to correct for this.
 Use large values if you see that the resulting height-map is not smooth.

 #### The load and save buttons.